 Weaning can be an *interesting* process.
-I personally found it a little confusing when I was trying to figure out how to transition Phoebe from milk to solid foods, as there is so much information out there.
+I personally found it a little confusing when I was trying to transition my daughter from from milk to solids.
+There is so much information out there.
 And there are lots of conflicting opinions.
 A friend recently told me that she attended a class where the advice was that babies need to be on three meals a day two weeks after starting solids!
 This might work for some babies, but my gut instinct (and certainly evident in my daughter) is it takes time to build up to three meals.

 As my return to work approached and I wanted to gradually reduce breastfeeding so I was only doing a feed before bed, I found that it worked well to replace her mid-morning and mid-afternoon feeds with healthy snacks.
 I appreciate that extended breastfeeding works for some families, but for us my return to work was the right time to finish breastfeeding.
 So at 9 months I worked on dropping the mid-morning feed, and at 10 months I replaced the mid-afternoon feed.
 It helped me to pre-plan Phoebe’s snacks so that I knew she would have something she enjoyed, and help to make the transition to no daytime feeds easier.